What is the Metaverse?

 - Fully functioning economy – individuals and businesses would be able to create, buy, sell, invest

-- Mix of platforms – the Metaverse would be an extension of the combined physical and digital worlds
+- The mix of platforms – the Metaverse would be an extension of the combined physical and digital worlds

 - Offer unprecedented interoperability – users would have access to large amounts of data, digital items, assets, and content